Immigration Law

 Travel by Land

 If you travel by land between different cities in the United States, whether by bus or train, it depends on the company you use.
 Different companies have rules about whether they will ask for identification.
+Many bus companies have an official policy that requires an ID to purchase a ticket, but enforcement is often inconsistent.

 Travel by Sea

 Traveling by water is similar to traveling by land.
 For trips within the country, the documentation requested depends on the company.
-For example, if you take a ferry from Michigan to Wisconsin, it is best to check with the ferry company to see what documentation is required.
+For example, if you take a ferry across a lake or river, it is best to check with the ferry company to see what documentation is required.
+To travel outside the country, such as the Seattle-Vancouver ferry, you will need to present your passport.

-If you were in the United States illegally, either because you crossed the border irregularly or overstayed your visa, you might be banned from reentering the country.
+If you were in the United States unlawfully, either because you crossed the border irregularly or overstayed your visa, you might be banned from reentering the country.
+The longer you have stayed in the U.S. illegally, the longer the reentry ban will last:

 • Irregular stay of fewer than 180 days: There is no automatic reentry ban, but the immigration officer may deny you entry based on this irregular stay.